oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 ## MySQL in Container

-Let us start assembling the application from the backend Database layer – you will use a pre-built MySQL database container, configure it, and make sure it is ready to receive requests from the frontend PHP application.
+Let us start assembling the application from the backend Database layer – we will use a pre-built MySQL database container, configure it, and make sure it is ready to receive requests from the frontend PHP application.

 Step 1: Pull MySQL Docker Image from [Docker Hub Registry](https://hub.docker.com/)